ivancea/git-monitor/README.md

   <repository-name>: # A unique ID of the repository.
 Used in the notifications
     url: ./data/test # Git repository URL.
 Accepts any URL a git remote accepts
 ```
+2. Configure the YAML path:
+   - In `appsettings.json`, `"Application"."ConfigPath"` (Already configured)
+   - In the environment variable `Application__ConfigPath` (Already configured in `docker-compose.yml`)
-2. Set the YAML path in `appsettings.json`, `"Application"."ConfigPath"`.
-If using docker-compose, the YAML and the repository (if local) must be in a volume, and the local repositories path must be valid from inside the docker container.
+   - If using docker-compose, the YAML and the repository (if local) must be in a volume, and the local repositories path must be valid from inside the docker container.
 Check the volume in `docker-compose.yml` or set your own
 3. Launch the application with `dotnet run` or `docker-compose up`.